PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

       the corpus, the words on the list can be written in standard orthography (their transcriptions will be looked up in the corpus if needed).
 If the words are **not** in the corpus, then they should be written orthographically if orthographic neighbourhood density is to be calculated, and transcribed if transcription-based neighbourhood density is to be calculated.
 If using transcription, note that all symbols in the transcription file must be symbols in the actual inventory of the corpus.
 E.g., if using IPA, a transcription could be [bnɪk] but not [spe7ec].
 If a word in your file contains multi-character symbols, then you should use a period as a delimiter within that word; otherwise, no delimiter is necessary.
 E.g., if /ts/ is an affricate in your corpus, then the word /atsa/ should be written as "a.ts.a" in your file, but the word /blat/ can be written simply as "blat" in your file.
+Note that words in the .txt file will not be added to the corpus, nor does PCT include any of the words in the .txt file itself when calculating the neighbourhood densities of each word.

    d. **Whole corpus**: Alternatively, the neighbourhood density for every word
       in the corpus can be calculated.
 This is useful, for example, if one wishes to find words that match a particular neighbourhood density.